troy-west/apache-kafka-vendor-tools/README.md

 1557365998000,2,John Smith,5
 ```

-Now if we pipe more logins into the original "logins" topic:
+23. Now if we pipe more logins into the original "logins" topic, by running the following:

 ```sh
 ./bin/kafka-console-producer.sh --broker-list kafka-1:19092 --topic logins --property "parse.key=true" --property "key.separator=:"
 ```

+Copy the following data into the terminal, and then press Ctrl+d to exit back to the shell:

 ```
 1:{"time": 210000, "user_id": 1}